documentationfor yFiles for HTML 3.0.0.1

 Organization Chart

-An organization chart is a diagram that visualizes the relationships and dependencies between employees, positions, and jobs in an organization.
+An organization chart is a diagram that visualizes the relationships and dependencies between employees, positions, and jobs within an organization.

 Top